-I finally get into a Limfy and do the race.
+I finally get into a new Limfy and do the race.
 I’m one of 1020 paddlers – the first time that the entry had broken through the 1000 barrier.
 I’m in a black Kingfisher Canoe Club T-shirt paddling a red and white Limfy from Gordie Rowe and Rick Whitton.
-Gordie made my boat “light but strong” – in-joke!!
+Gordie made my boat “light but strong” – in-joke!
 On the water at the start I spot Louis – he’s back for more!
 His second Dusi, my first.
 A very low river.
 Louis swam his first; he was about to run his second.

-Mainstay cane spirits took over as the title sponsor.
-Pope-Ellis and Cornish beat the Biggs brothers to give “The Pope” an unprecedented tenth win.
-Is the Pope a Canoeist?!
+— Mainstay cane spirits took over as the title sponsor.
+Pope-Ellis and Cornish beat the Biggs brothers to give “The Pope” his tenth win – — Is the Pope a Canoeist?!

 This time Greg Bennett’s brother Roland seconds us and we live in the lap of luxury the first night: Cold beer and hot food at Dusi Bridge.
 Then he loses focus.
 Then we look after ourselves.